pooriyamm83/ToDoList/README.md

 | Task Status | Tasks can be updated to one of three statuses: todo, doing, or done. |
 | Viewing Data | View the list of all projects and the tasks associated with each project. |

-🛠️ Tech Stack & Prerequisites
+# Tech Stack & Prerequisites🛠️
 Language: Python 3.11 or higher.

 Dependencies: Managed via pip.

 Configuration: Uses the python-dotenv library to read application limits from the .env file.

-💡 Installation and Usage
+# Installation and Usage💡
 Follow these steps to set up and run the application.

 1. Create a Virtual Environment